JasleenUT/SAL-Final-Project/README.md

 hello <- tf$constant('Hello, TensorFlow!')
 sess$run(hello)
 ```
 P.S.
-In case there are some error message shown in step 3, just follow the instructions from the error message to satisfy the prerequisites for tensorflow installation in R.
+In case there are some error messages shown in step 3, just follow the instructions from the error message to satisfy the prerequisites for tensorflow installation in R.